genie-team/graphql-genie/README.md

 ### How do I do/add [thing]

-You can use the methods on the GraphQLSchemaBuilder (returned by getSchemaBuilder()) to add types and re``solvers to the generated schema.
+You can use the methods on the GraphQLSchemaBuilder (returned by getSchemaBuilder()) to add types and resolvers to the generated schema.
 Or since it is just a normal schema you can use any tool you want (such as [graphql-tools](https://www.apollographql.com/docs/graphql-tools)) to alter the schema in any way.
 Including adding resolvers, mocking, stitching, transforming, etc.

 If you want guidance feel free to open an issue and label it as a question.